-What used to be a backend formality—interconnection—has become one of the biggest strategic hurdles.
+Once a backend formality, interconnection has become one of the biggest strategic hurdles.
 These days, if you can’t secure reliable grid access early, you’re likely facing project delays, reduced flexibility down the line, and plenty of uncertainty around costs.

 That’s where we come in.
 GE Vernova’s Consulting Services team works with developers, operators, and utilities to help navigate this evolving landscape.
 It’s not just about checking boxes—it’s about building smart, flexible plans from the start.